-Best swimrun wetsuits reviewed for 2024
+Best swimrun wetsuits reviewed for racing and training in 2025

 With swimrun growing in popularity, swimrun wetsuits are becoming increasingly feature-packed.
 But which is best for you?
 Our experts test six specialist releases